meg-hz/AF-annotation/README.md

 ```
 This generates an .txt alignment file in the `FLAPP` directory with information on alignment between all pocket files

+**Points To Note:**
+- The environment file within the `FLAPP` directory needs to be setup first.
+(No need to activate the environment before running the code)
+- This script is written as the next step to `PockGet.py`, hence the file-handling is also considered accordingly- `pocket-files-dir`  refers to the path of `protein_results` directory
+---
+## FOut.py
+- This code generates threshold files from the given alignment file by only extracting alignments where the Fmin is within a given cutoff value
+- From the threshold output files generated above, it can also provide information on the number of instances of the aligned proteins as well as their pockets

-**2. To generate a .txt file from the outfile for Fmin**<br>
+**1. To generate threshold file from the outfile for a given Fmin threshold**
-**a. under a particular threshold value**
 ```
 FAuto.py --fmin <path to alignment file> <cutoff>
 ```
 This generates a .txt file in the `FLAPP` directory with entries only for alignments that are within the inputted cutoff.

-**b. for threshold intervals of 40,50,60,70,80 and 90**
+**2. To generate threshold files for intervals of 40,50,60,70,80 and 90**
 ```
 FAuto.py --fmin <path to alignment file> -all
 ```
 This generates a folder containing .txt threshold files in the `FLAPP` directory for a given alignment file for threshold intervals 40 to 90 at intervals of 10 each

-**3. To generate reports on protein and pocket instances** <br>
-**a. for a given threshold file**
+**3. To generate reports on protein and pocket instances for a given threshold file**
 ```
 python FAuto.py --fset <path to threshold file>
 ```
 This generates a .tsv file in the same folder as threshold file with information on the number of alignments for each pocket file for a given accession number

-**b. for all threshold files in the folder**
+**4. To generate reports on protein and pocket instances for all threshold files in the folder**
 ```
 python FAuto.py --fset <path to folder containing threshold files> -all
 ```
 This generates a collection of .tsv files for each threshold file in the folder with information on the number of alignments for each pocket file for a given accession number

 **Points To Note:**
-- The environment file within the `FLAPP` directory needs to be setup first.
-(No need to activate the environment before running the code)
-- This script is written as the next step to `PockGet.py`, hence the file-handling is also considered accordingly- `pocket-files-dir`  under Usage1.a and Usage1.b refers to the path of `protein_results` directory
+- This script is written as the next step to `FAuto.py`, hence the file-handling is also considered accordingly- the `alignment file` referred to here is the output file generated in `FAuto.py`
 ---